Severe Weather Statement issued for Crawford by NWS - News Break

 Severe Weather Statement issued for Crawford by NWS

-Effective: 2021-07-08 16:24:00 EDT Expires: 2021-07-08 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Effective: 2021-07-13 16:17:00 EDT Expires: 2021-07-13 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Crawford A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM EDT FOR SOUTH CENTRAL CRAWFORD COUNTY At 424 PM EDT, a severe thunderstorm was located near Meadville, moving east at 35 mph.
+Target Area: Crawford A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM EDT FOR SOUTHWESTERN ERIE AND NORTH CENTRAL CRAWFORD COUNTIES At 417 PM EDT, severe thunderstorms were located along a line extending from Girard to near Edinboro to near Meadville, moving northeast at 30 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to trees and power lines.
-Locations impacted include Meadville, Guys Mills, Cochranton, Saegertown, Blooming Valley, Geneva and Conneaut Lakeshore.
+Locations impacted include Edinboro, Girard, Albion, Lake City, Cranesville, Platea and Avonia.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0